-Never compromise on website’s security!
-Put up some questions regarding security for developer/agency and let them explain what they have planned to protect your WordPress site from hackers.
-Some developers may promise to deliver you a theme with “no-hack guarantee”, but even you need to ask your potential developer what preventive measures he would take to harden your WordPress site.
+Never compromise on the website’s security!
+Put up some questions regarding security for developers/agencies and let them explain what they have planned to protect your WordPress site from hackers.
+Some developers may promise to deliver you a theme with a “no-hack guarantee”, but even you need to ask your potential developer what preventive measures he would take to harden your WordPress site.

 How will you preserve my current website’s SEO value?

-If you’re planning to move your static HTML site to WordPress, you must discuss your potential developer what he will do to safeguard accumulated SEO value or any other history of your site.
-If you won’t do so, you may experience various SEO disasters like drop in organic search rankings, broken or dead links and increase in 404 errors etc. Proper migration knowledge is a must in case of migrating from static HTML site to WordPress.
+If you’re planning to move your static HTML site to WordPress, you must discuss with your potential developer what he will do to safeguard accumulated SEO value or any other history of your site.
+If you won’t do so, you may experience various SEO disasters like a drop in organic search rankings, broken or dead links an increase in 404 errors, etc. Proper migration knowledge is a must in case of migrating from a static HTML site to WordPress.

 Will you keep regular backups of my site?

-Make sure your developer has the ability to integrate your WordPress site with some kind of backup solution, like ManageWP and BackupBuddy, just in case something worse happens with it in future.
-If your site has built-in regular backup solution, you would always have a backed up version that helps you protect your site against any unforeseen event.
+Make sure your developer has the ability to integrate your WordPress site with some kind of backup solution, like ManageWP and BackupBuddy, just in case something worse happens with it in the future.
+If your site has a built-in regular backup solution, you would always have a backed-up version that helps you protect your site against any unforeseen event.
 Remember, a proper backup is the life insurance of your site.